gsoules/AvantSearch/README.md

 > **This plugin is under development**.
 Please wait for the 2.0 release.

-The AvantSearch plugin provides extended searching and search results capabilities for the public interface of an Omeka Classic installation.
+Provides extended searching and search results capabilities for an Omeka Classic installation.

 ## Table of Contents